yyang-pplus/yyang-pplus.github.io/_posts/2018-05-10-the-second-system-effect-misunderstood.md

 So, in my opinion, thinking the second-system effect could happen on one's third or later projects, is at least misleading if not misunderstanding.

-# The Summary
+# The summary

 In this post, I have listed a few common misused, but important, aspects of the second-system effect.

-In short, **the second-system effect is emphasized on the experience of the majority of architects involved in the design of the second system, which follows a spare and clean first one(s) of the same class.**
+In short, **the second-system effect is emphasized on the experience of the majority of architects involved in the design of the second system, which follows a spare and clean first one of the same class.**

 Probably, you have gained a better understanding of the buzz word by now.
 However, don't be satisfied yet, I will challenge the concept of the second-system effect even more in [my next post]({{page.next.url}}).
 So, stay tuned.

-# The Reference
+# The reference

 1. [Mythical Man-Month: Essays on Software Engineering, Anniversary Edition (2nd Edition) (#ad)](https://www.amazon.com) by Frederick Brooks.